Motivational Interviewing

 How Motivational Interviewing Works

 MI helps individuals who lack the willpower to deal with change.
-The two sides of MI are, first, increase and re-establish one’s motivation into themselves.
-Next is to commit to the change, which has been proven to help people make those changes.
+The two sides of MI are to increase and re-establish one’s motivation.
+Next, one must commit to the change, which has been proven to help people make those changes.
 Therapists do not force change but instead have individuals accept their thoughts and feelings to motivate self-change.

 1. Express Empathy